aws/eks-anywhere/designs/in-place-upgrades-eksa.md

 ## Introduction
 At present, the only supported upgrade strategy in EKS-A is rolling update.
 However, for certain use cases (such as Single-Node Clusters with no spare capacity, Multi-Node Clusters with VM/OS customizations, etc.), upgrading a cluster via a Rolling Update strategy could either be not feasible or a costly operation (requiring to add new hardware, re-apply customizations...).

-In-place upgrades aims to solve this problem by allowing users to perform Kubernetes node upgrades without replacing the underlying machines.
+In-place upgrades aim to solve this problem by allowing users to perform Kubernetes node upgrades without replacing the underlying machines.

 In a [previous proposal](in-place-upgrades-capi.md) we defined how a pluggable upgrade strategy allows to implement in-place upgrades with Cluster API.
 In this doc we'll describe how we will leverage and implement such architecture to offer in-place upgrades in EKS-A.